-The 12-DC EPauto air compressor rated for 10 to 15 amps and 120 to 180 W electricity.
+The 12-DC EPauto air compressor is rated for 10 to 15 amps and 120 to 180 W electricity.
 It houses a 4-display unit: PSI, KPA, BAR, and KG/CM.
-It also boasts of an auto shutoff feature when the tire is nearing the ideal pressure range.
+It also boasts of an auto-shutoff feature when the tire is nearing the ideal pressure range.

 #10 First aid kit

 An easy favorite is First Aid Kit – 160 Piece by Protect Life.
-It houses a lot of items that may be useful from treating insect bites to cleaning wounds.
-It also comes with instructions on how to use the products in different medical issues.
+It houses a lot of items that may be useful, from treating insect bites to cleaning wounds.
+It also comes with instructions on how to use the products for different medical issues.